Hyldem0er/Skirnir/README.md

     - **Firstname** : Enter your first name (no accented letters).
 If your first name is composed of multiple parts, you can separate them with a "-" or a space.
     - **Lastname** : Enter your last name (still no accented letters).
     - **Toggle Birthday** : By default, this option is enabled.
 You can disable it to decrease the number of generated nicknames.
-    - **Search only the pseudo** : Enabling this option will reduce search time by focusing only on the provided pseudo.
+    - **Search only the alias** : Enabling this option will reduce search time by focusing only on the provided aliass.
-    - **Pseudo** : Enter your desired pseudo.
-If you want to try different combinations with delimiters such as "-", "_", or ".", you can include spaces between parts of the pseudo.
+    - **Alias** : Enter your desired alias.
+If you want to try different combinations with delimiters such as "-", "_", or ".", you can include spaces between parts of the alias.

 - **Advanced settings**